Viungo vya Uzazi vya Ndani vya Mwanamke

 The uterus consists of the following:

 Sperm can enter and menstrual blood can exit the uterus through a channel in the cervix (cervical canal).
-The cervical canal is usually narrow, but during labor, the canal widens to let the baby through.
+The cervical canal is usually narrow, but during labor, the canal dilates to let the baby through.

 The channel through the cervix is lined with cells and glands that secrete mucus.
 This mucus is thick and impenetrable to sperm until just before ovulation.
 At ovulation, the mucus becomes clear and elastic (because the level of the hormone estrogen increases).
 As a result, sperm can swim through the mucus into the uterus to the fallopian tubes, where fertilization can take place.